 Along with other insurers in the industry, we use models developed by third-party vendors in assessing our exposure to catastrophe losses that assume various conditions and probability scenarios.
 However, these models do not necessarily accurately predict future losses or accurately measure losses currently incurred.
-Catastrophe models, which have been evolving since the early 1990s, use historical information about various catastrophes and detailed information about our in-force business.
+Catastrophe models, which have been evolving since the early 1990s, use historical information about various catastrophes and detailed information about our inforce business.
 While we use this information in connection with our pricing and risk management activities, there are limitations with respect to their usefulness in predicting losses in any reporting period.
 Examples of these limitations are significant variations in estimates between models and modelers and material increases and decreases in model results due to changes and refinements of the underlying data elements and assumptions.
 Such limitations lead to questionable predictive capability and post-event measurements that have not been well understood or proven to be sufficiently reliable.
 In addition, the models are not necessarily reflective of company or state-specific policy language, demand surge for labor and materials or loss settlement expenses, all of which are subject to wide variation by catastrophe.
-Because the occurrence and severity of catastrophes are inherently unpredictable and may vary significantly from year to year, historical results of operations may not be indicative of future results of operations.
+Because the occurrence and severity of catastrophes are inherently unpredictable and may vary significantly from year to year, historical results of operations.